2014–15 St Mirren F.C. season: May

 On 12 May it was announced that Danny Lennon would not be offered a new contract by the club, bringing an end to his four-year reign as St Mirren manager.

 On 13 May the club confirmed former first team coach Tommy Craig as new St Mirren manager.
 Club captain, Jim Goodwin, and Gary Teale were also appointed as player-coaches to assist Craig.

 On 18 May the SPFL awarded Saints midfielder Kenny McLean with the Player of the Month award for April 2014.
 This was the first time a St Mirren player had received the award from the new governing body.

 On 19 May it was announced that defender David van Zanten would not be offered a new contract, and will be leaving the club after making over 332 appearances and scoring 8 goals.

 On 20 May it was confirmed that Steven Thompson has been appointed as the new St Mirren club captain for the upcoming season.

 Also on this day it was confirmed that Eric Djemba-Djemba, Conor Newton, Josh Magennis and Adam Campbell had left the club.

 On 27 May it was announced that midfielder Paul McGowan would not be offered a new contract, and had been released by the club.

-Also on this day it was confirmed that Slovakian goalkeeper Marián Kello, and defender Mo Yaqub had signed new one-year deals with the club.
+Also on this day it was confirmed that Slovak goalkeeper Marián Kello, and defender Mo Yaqub had signed new one-year deals with the club.